asnead/saml_sso/okta-node-express/README.md

 Okta Node.js Express sample
 ===========================

 This application shows how to protect your application using Okta.
-Packages passport and passport and are used to handle the SAML authentication and connect was used to compress the requests from the node server.
+Packages passport and passport-saml and are used to handle the SAML authentication and connect was used to compress the requests from the node server.

 The idea is only to show how to integrate and what options to provide when configuring Okta.
 Please follow best practices for securing your application like setting a random secure token for session etc.